 Geocaching the Beautiful Taipa Village in Macau

-A couple months later Liz and I found ourselves back in Macau, and back at another FTF possibility.
+A couple of months later Liz and I found ourselves back in Macau, and back at another FTF possibility.
 After exploring a bit more of the city of Macau, we were ready to do some geocaching.
 So we headed to the beautiful old village of Taipa, where we discovered some great caches and a one really cool Multi-Cache around the beautiful Taipa area of Macau called I love Taipa!!!.

-Afterwards we were taking a break from the heat and eating some yummy traditional Portuguese food in Macau for lunch, while I did some searching around on our Geocaching App to see what other caches we wanted to try for.
+Afterward we were taking a break from the heat and eating some yummy traditional Portuguese food in Macau for lunch, while I did some searching around on our Geocaching App to see what other caches we wanted to try for.

 And there it was.

 A brand new cache was just released 2 days prior to our arrival in Macau…and no one had logged the cache yet.
 Of course, we quickly remembered our disappointing third-to-find a few months before, so we tried to keep our excitement in check.
-But we knew that we had to try for it if we ever wanted that FTF, and to accomplish that goal of a FTF in a foreign country.
+But we knew that we had to try for it if we ever wanted that FTF and to accomplish that goal of an FTF in a foreign country.

 Setting Out On Another FTF Quest in Macau